BajTomasz/Oxido/README.md

 ## ToDo

-* Add tests to benchmark prompts
+* Add tests to benchmark prompts.
+* Separate generation of prompts for generating images based on a fragment.